 Go through the following complete process, and you'll make EXT4 accessible on Windows 10/8/7:

 Step 1.
-Launch EaseUS Partition Master, locate the EXT4 partition.
+Launch EaseUS Partition Master and locate the EXT4 partition.

 Step 2.
-Right-click on the EXT4 partition and select "Properties".
+Right-click on the EXT4 partition and select "Explore".

 If the Linux EXT4 partition contains some valuable files, move to the next phase, and you'll learn how to access and regain data from a Linux partition on Windows.